-- Business engagement in accordance with the good governance principle, with integrity, transparency, fairness, with adherence to law, regulations supporting fight against fraud and corruption practices, risk management, and prevention of exploitative conduct and impropriety. - Work process improvement and development emphasizing quality and service standard, encouragement of innovation and new technology in response to needs and satisfaction for customers, trading partners to enhance competitive capability. - 3.
+- 1. Business engagement in accordance with the good governance principle, with integrity, transparency, fairness, with adherence to law, regulations supporting fight against fraud and corruption practices, prevention of exploitative conduct and impropriety, with risk management as corporate culture. - Work process improvement and development emphasizing quality and service standard, encouragement of innovation and new technology in response to needs and satisfaction for customers, trading partners to enhance competitive capability. - 3.
 In search of funding sources, and new trade alliance for the creation of growth in business continuingly. - 4.
 Encourage and support business alliances to engage in businesses with trading partners, and customers including other stakeholders in the business chain, with business conduct in accordance with the sustainable development guideline. - 5.
 To maintain cyber security and protection of personal information.